-Payments in respect of principal of, premium (if any) on and interest on the Bonds will be made to the person shown as the holder on the Register at the close of business on the fifth Business Day before the due date for payment thereof.
-Such payments will be made, at the option of the holder, by US Dollar cheque drawn on a bank in Singapore and mailed to the holder (or to the first named of joint holders), or by transfer to a US Dollar account maintained by the payee with a bank in Singapore.
-All payments made in respect of Bonds represented by a Global Certificate held by the common depositary for the Clearing Systems will be made to, or to the order of, the person whose name is entered on the Register at the close of business on the Clearing System Business Day immediately prior to the date for payment, where "Clearing System Business Day" means Monday to Friday inclusive except 25 December and 1 January.
+Payments in respect of principal of, premium (if any) on and interest on the Bonds will be made to the person shown as the holder on the Register at the close of business on the fifth Business Day before the due date for payment thereof (the "Record Date").
+Such payments will be made, at the option of the holder, by US Dollar cheque drawn on a bank in Singapore and mailed to the holder (or to the first named of joint holders), or by transfer to a US Dollar account maintained by the payee with a bank in Singapore, provided that so long as the Bonds are represented by a Global Certificate held by the Depository, all payments made in respect of the Bonds so held will be made to, or to the order of, the person whose name is entered on the Register on the Record Date and in the manner determined by the Depository.
 Payments will be subject in all cases to any fiscal or other laws and regulations applicable thereto, but without prejudice to the provisions of Condition 7.